 - Marijuana can harm your brain, reduce your motivation, make you hallucinate, affect your ability to learn or remember information, and impair your judgment.

-- If you did I did drink and/or smoke marijuana before I should have.
+- If you did I did drink and/or use marijuana before I should have.
 The reason I regret it is because it put me in some risky situations and impaired my judgment.
 And now that I'm a parent, the absolute most important thing to me is that you are safe and healthy.
 I'm not saying these are experiences you should never have.
-I just don't want you to have them while your body is still developing, or when you could get in trouble with the law.
+I just don't want you to have them while your body is still developing, or when you could get in trouble.
+Not everybody who drank or used drugs when I was a teen turned out okay.

 - Washington State's marijuana law makes it legal for adults over the age of 21 to use marijuana.
 However, there are limits to how much marijuana an adult can possess.